HADIS: Hybrid Adaptive Diffusion Model Serving for Efficient Text-to-Image Generation

 \section{Introduction}

 Text-to-image diffusion models such as Stable Diffusion XL~\cite{podell2023sdxl}, DALL$\cdot$E3~\cite{dalle3}, and the more recent Diffusion Transformer~\cite{peebles2023scalablediffusionmodelstransformers} have demonstrated remarkable capabilities in generating semantically rich, high-quality images from natural language prompts.
-These models power emerging applications in creative design, e-commerce, and content generation, where users expect both realism and responsiveness.
-However, the computational cost of these models remains a bottleneck: generating a single image often requires multiple seconds of GPU time due to the iterative denoising process, posing significant challenges to real-time and scalable deployments in production model serving systems.
+These models now power emerging applications in creative design, e-commerce, and content generation.
+Commercial platforms such as Adobe FireFly~\cite{adobefirefly} and Photoshop's generative fill~\cite{adobeps} have integrated text-to-image capabilities directly into interactive UIs, where users expect both realism and responsiveness as they iterate on designs.

+However, the computational cost of these models remains a significant bottleneck for real-time and scalable deployments in production model serving systems.
+Generating a single image often requires multiple seconds of GPU time due to the iterative denoising process.
+While recent few-step diffusion variants such as SDXL-Lightning~\cite{lin2024sdxllightningprogressiveadversarialdiffusion} and SDXL-Turbo~\cite{sauer2023adversarialdiffusiondistillation} have been explicitly designed for real-time or near-real-time generation on commodity hardware, this work addresses the problem from the model serving perspective.

 \textbf{Model Serving Goals.} A model serving system has two key goals.
 First, the system must {\it use resources efficiently} to serve queries (i.e., text prompts from the user) with {\it high throughput}.
 Second, since queries are served to users in real time, the system must guarantee {\it service-level objectives (SLOs)} that require the latency of response to be within a specified threshold, even as user queries vary widely in complexity.
 Simple queries like ``a banana on a white plate'' require minimal computation, whereas complex ones like ``a surreal cityscape representing time and memory'' demand deeper semantic understanding and finer generative detail.
-Serving all queries with a ``heavyweight'' model that has a high computational cost leads to excessive resource usage and response latencies, while using a low-cost ``lightweight'' model alone may compromise the quality of the response.
-Therefore, a model serving system must dynamically adjust to query arrival rates and query difficulty to satisfy overall throughput and SLO constraints.
+Serving all queries with a ``heavyweight'' model that has a high computational cost leads to excessive resource usage and response latencies, while using a low-cost ``lightweight'' model alone compromises the response quality.
+Therefore, a model serving system must dynamically adjust to query arrival rates and query difficulty to satisfy both throughput and SLO constraints.